shankarprashadji/Library/README.md

 # Simple Library Website

-This website allows users to manage their Books, In which includes add, remove, and sort their Books.
+This website allows users to manage their Books, which includes add, remove, and sort their Books.

 **Class-Based Structure:**

-The heart of this JavaScript file is the `BankAccount` class, which adheres to Object-Oriented Programming principles.
-This class encapsulates the data and behavior associated with a bank account.
+3 class that use Object-Oriented Programming to build this class base system

+***Book***

 1. **Properties:**